Skip to main content

 FamilyExample channelsSymbol shapeNotes

 Hyperliquid coreorderbook, trades, funding, open_interest, liquidations, l4_diffs, l4_ordersBTC, ETHCore perp channels use bare symbols.
-L4 channels are order-level surfaces and can require higher access.
+L4 channels are order-level surfaces, available on every tier.

 Hyperliquid Spotspot_orderbook, spot_trades, spot_l4_diffs, spot_l4_orders, spot_twapHYPE-USDC, PURR-USDCSpot channels use pair symbols and should not be mixed with core perp symbols.
 Funding, open interest, and liquidations are not Spot data families.